Khachik001/STE/Terragrunt/README.md

 1. Navigate to the `project/environments/dev/` directory in your project.

-2. Locate the `region.hcl` file.

-3. Open the `region.hcl` file using a text editor.
+2. Open the `region.hcl` file using a text editor.

-4. In the `region.hcl` file, you'll see the following content:
+3. In the `region.hcl` file, you'll see the following content:

    ```hcl
    locals {